 Plaza de Toros (the bullring) and Museo Taurino de Alicante (the adjoining museum) is a fascinating place to learn about the Spanish tradition of bullfighting.
 Even if you don´t agree with bullfighting it´s really interesting to learn more about something that is such a big part of Spanish history and culture.
 The bullring is also very interesting from an architectural point of view.

 If you are searching for free things to do in Alicante you’ll be pleased to know that museums have free entry on Sundays.

 Vist Parque el Palmeral

-Somewhere we only discovered recently is the palm tree park just outside the city centre.
-It´s a peaceful place, with man made lakes and waterfalls, as well as play parks, picnic areas, and of course a lot of palm trees.
+A must on your list of things to see in Alicante is, in our opinion, the best park in Alicante!
+This palm tree park is located just outside of the city centre.
+It´s a peaceful place, with man-made lakes and waterfalls, as well as play parks for the kids, picnic areas, and of course a lot of palm trees.

 The paths lead you on nice walk around the park, over bridges, and even behind the waterfall.
 There´s a small bar in the centre serving snack, drinks, and ice creams, with a picnic area next to it.
 The park has free entry, plus free parking on the road outside.

 Before you leave, make sure you get some tapas or paella!
 The old town is home to some great bars and restaurants, tucked away in the back streets.
 There are also some lovely seafood restaurants along the beach front.